A Surprise Second Shot at the Snares

 - Hiking the Abel Tasman Coast Track (well, part of it)

 I was in the second zodiac to launch and it was rough and raining.
-I heard the expedition lead, who was in the first zodiac, radio the other guides warning of a choppy passage around the point and request all zodiacs return to the ship within one hour.
+I heard the expedition lead, who was in the first zodiac, radio the other guides warning of a choppy passage around the point and reducing the excursion one hour.
 But as soon as we rounded the point, conditions improved significantly so we were able to explore as planned.
-Snares crested penguins were everywhere—waddling around the coves, porpoising through the water, and forming dense rafts as they made their way ashore.
+There were numerous inlets and caves which turned into tunnels allowing us to pass straight through given the low tide.